 Ginger is famous for settling stomach upset and improving digestion.
-As a home remedy for indigestion, you have three options: Take one or two 250-milligram capsules of ginger with meals, eat a few pieces of candied ginger as needed, or brew up a cup of ginger tea.
+As a home remedy for indigestion, you have three options: Take a ginger supplement (preferably with meals), eat a few pieces of candied ginger as needed, or brew up a cup of ginger tea.
 (Check out more healing herbs and spices.)

-Chamomile is an age-old treatment for indigestion.
+Chamomile is an age-old home remedy for indigestion.
 It calms the stomach and soothes spasms in the intestinal tract.
-Take a half-teaspoon chamomile tincture up to three times daily, or drink a few cups of chamomile tea throughout the day.
+Drink a few cups of chamomile tea throughout the day.

 If you prefer a little zing, pamper yourself with peppermint.
 The plant’s oil soothes intestinal muscle spasms and helps relieve nausea.
-Take one or two capsules containing 0.2 millilitres of oil per capsule three times a day, between meals, or savour a steaming cup of peppermint tea.
+Like ginger and chamomile, the easiest (and tastiest) way to enjoy the potential healing powers of peppermint is by brewing a steaming cup of peppermint tea.

 Chew and swallow a spoonful of fennel or caraway seeds when you’re having indigestion.
 These seeds contain oils that soothe spasms in the gut, relieve nausea, and help control flatulence.
-Fennel can also help prevent indigestion if taken right after a spicy meal.
-That’s why some Indian restaurants set out dishes of fennel seeds for customers.
+Fennel can also help prevent indigestion if taken right after a spicy meal—one of the reasons Indian restaurants often set out dishes of fennel seeds for customers to enjoy.

 Some people claim that drinking a plain old cup of hot water eases indigestion.
 Warm ginger ale, lemon-lime soda, or flat cola are also said to soothe an upset stomach.

-A sour solution: try drinking a teaspoon of apple cider vinegar mixed with a half-cup of water.
+A sour solution: try drinking a teaspoon of apple cider vinegar diluted in a half-cup of water.
 It will help you digest the food if you don’t have enough acid in your stomach.
-You can add a little honey to sweeten the taste.
+(You can add a little honey to sweeten the taste.)
 This works well after a large meal, so long as you avoid these apple cider vinegar mistakes.